Mart7Mcfl7/K1-Max-Various-Changes/README.md

 If you use this code in your project, a credit/mention would be appreciated.
 Please reach out and contribute if you can!
+**Note:** This is a personal working repository.
+If you're not comfortable with manual Klipper configuration, custom kinematics, and potential hardware troubleshooting, this probably isn't for you.

 # K1 Max Custom Enhancements